Susiee03/cs61b/proj2/gitlet-design.md

 ![img_5.png](img_5.png)

 ### Class 4: Blob
-> another object, the structure is similar to Commit, but easier to construct.
+> Another object, the structure is similar to Commit, but easier to construct.
 For each blob object, blob's filename is blob sha1, content is the bytes

 #### Fields